Email Encryption Options: SMTP TLS vs PGP vs S/MIME vs Portal Pickup

 How Does S/MIME Work?

 Once you have your certificate, you may need to import it into your email client.
-Most clients that detect a certificate will then have a menu option that allows you to encrypt and sign messages whenever you compose them.
+Most clients that detect a certificate will have a menu option that allows you to encrypt and sign messages whenever you compose them.

 Issues with S/MIME

 Like all forms of email encryption, S/MIME also has some drawbacks.
 Despite its ease of use with email clients, it is best not to use it with WebMail.
-This is because best security practices recommend keeping your private key away from your WebMail’s server (this best practice applies equally to PGP).
+This is because best security practices recommend keeping your private key away from WebMail’s server (this best practice applies equally to PGP).

 CAs also bring problems to S/MIME.
 For the system to work, you have to be able to trust them.
-In the past, there have been issues that have made users question the integrity of certain CAs, so some may not want to involve a central authority in their encryption process.
+In the past, there have been issues that have made users question the integrity of specific CAs, so some may not want to involve a central authority in their encryption process.

 Another hassle is that certificates expire, typically after one year.
 If a certificate is lost or deleted, it means that messages that were encrypted with its key cannot be decrypted.